Dunkles PET-Fläschchen rubyni Vitamin B KOMPLEX auf weißem Hintergrund

 • contributes to normal homocysteine metabolism

-• contributes to normal mental function
+• Contributes to normal mental function

 • contributes to the normal function of the immune system